MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/automigration-single-to-flexible-postgresql.md

 [!INCLUDE [applies-to-postgresql-single-server](../includes/applies-to-postgresql-single-server.md)]

-**Automigration** from Azure Database for Postgresql – Single Server to Flexible Server is a service-initiated migration during a planned downtime window for Single Server running PostgreSQL 11 and database workloads with **Basic, General Purpose or Memory Optimized SKU**, data storage used **<= 10 GiB** and **no complex features (CMK, Microsoft Entra ID, Read Replica or Private Link) enabled**.
-The eligible servers are identified by the service and are sent advance notifications detailing steps to review migration details and make modifications if necessary.
+**Automigration** from Azure Database for PostgreSQL – Single Server to Flexible Server is a service-initiated migration that takes place during a planned downtime window for Single Server, separate from its patching or maintenance window.
+The service identifies eligible servers and sends advance notifications with detailed steps about the automigration process.
+You can review and adjust the migration schedule if needed or submit a support request to opt out of automigration for your servers.

-The automigration provides a highly resilient and self-healing offline migration experience during a planned migration window, with up to **20 mins** of downtime.
-The migration service is a hosted solution using the [pgcopydb](https://github.com/dimitri/pgcopydb) binary and provides a fast and efficient way of copying databases from the source PostgreSQL instance to the target.
-This migration removes the overhead to manually migrate your server.
-Post migration, you can take advantage of the benefits of Flexible Server, including better price & performance, granular control over database configuration, and custom maintenance windows.
-Following described are the key phases of the migration:

-- **Target Flexible Server is deployed** and matches your Single server SKU in terms of performance and cost, inheriting all firewall rules from source Single Server.

-- **Date is migrated** during the migration window chosen by the service or elected by you.
-If the window is chosen by the service, it's typically outside business hours of the specific region the server is hosted in.
-Source Single Server is set to read-only and the data & schema is migrated from the source Single Server to the target Flexible Server.
-User roles, privileges, and ownership of all database objects are also migrated to the flexible server.

-- **DNS switch and cutover** are performed within the planned migration window with minimal downtime, allowing usage of the same connection string post-migration.
-Client applications seamlessly connect to the target flexible server without any user driven manual updates or changes.
-In addition to both connection string formats (Single and Flexible Server) being supported on migrated Flexible Server, both username formats – username@server_name and username are also supported on the migrated Flexible Server.

-- The **migrated Flexible Server is online** and can now be managed via Azure portal/CLI.

-- The **updated connection strings** to connect to your old single server are shared with you by email if you have enabled Service health notifications on the Azure portal.
-Alternatively, you can find the connection strings in the Single server portal page under **Settings->Connection strings**.
-The connection strings can be used to log in to the Single server if you want to copy any settings to your new Flexible server.

-- The **legacy Single Server** is deleted **seven days** after the migration.
+Automigration leverages the [Azure PostgreSQL migration service](../migrate/migration-service/overview-migration-service-postgresql.md) to deliver a resilient offline migration during the planned migration window.
+Downtime will vary based on workload characteristics, with larger workloads potentially requiring up to 20 minutes.
+For migration speed benchmarks, see [Azure PostgreSQL Migration Speed Benchmarking](../migrate/migration-service/best-practices-migration-service-postgresql.md#migration-speed-benchmarking).
+This migration eliminates the need for manual server migration, allowing you to benefit from Flexible Server features post-migration, including improved price-performance, granular database configuration control, and custom maintenance windows.

 > [!NOTE]
 > The Automigration service selects Single server to migrate based on the following criteria:
-> - The server runs PostgreSQL version 11
+> - Single server version 11
 > - Servers with no complex feature such as CMK, Microsoft Entra ID, Read Replica and Private end-point
 > - Size of data <= 10 GB
 > - Public access is enabled

-The preceding filters are used to select servers to be Automigrated.
-Servers can also be nominated for Automigration by the user.
-The nomination process is more flexible and not all filters are applicable.
+## Automigration Process

+The automigration process includes several key phases:

+ 1. **Target Flexible Server Creation** - A Flexible Server is created to match the performance and cost of your Single Server SKU.
+It inherits all firewall rules from the source Single Server.

+ 2. **Data Migration** - Data migration occurs during the designated migration window, typically scheduled outside business hours for the server’s hosting region (if the window is chosen by the service).
+The source Single Server is set to read-only, and all data, schemas, user roles, privileges, and ownership of database objects are migrated to the Flexible Server.

+ 3. **DNS Switch** - After data migration, a DNS switch is performed, allowing the existing Single Server connection string to seamlessly connect to the new Flexible Server.
+Both Single and Flexible Server connection string formats, as well as username formats (**username@server_name** and **username**), are supported on the migrated Flexible Server.

+ 4. **Flexible Server Visibility** - After a successful data migration and DNS switch, the new Flexible Server appears under your subscription and can be managed via the Azure portal or CLI.

+ 5. **Updated Single Server Connection Strings** - Updated connection strings for the legacy Single Server are sent via Service Health notifications on the Azure portal.
+They are also accessible on the Single Server portal page under **Settings -> Connection Strings**.

+ 6. **Single Server Deletion** - The Single Server is retained for seven days post-migration before it is deleted.

 ## Nominate Single servers for Automigration

 The nomination process is for users who want to voluntarily fast-track their migration to Flexible server.
 If you own a Single Server workload, you can now nominate yourself (if not already scheduled by the service) for automigration.
 Submit your server details through this [form](https://forms.office.com/r/4pF55L8TxY).

-## Configure migration alerts and review migration schedule
+## How to check if your Single Server is scheduled for Automigration

+To determine if your Single Server is selected for automigration, follow these steps:

-Servers eligible for automigration are sent advance Azure health notifications by the service.
-The health notifications are sent **30 days, 14 days and 7 days** before the migration date.
-Notifications are also sent when the migration is **in progress, has completed, and 6 days after migration** before the legacy Single server is dropped.
-You can check and configure the Azure portal to receive the automigration notifications via email or SMS.
+ - **[Service Health Notifications](https://learn.microsoft.com/azure/service-health/service-health-portal-update)** -  In the Azure portal, go to **Service Health > Planned Maintenance** events.
+Look for events labeled **'Notification for Scheduled Auto Migration to Azure Database for PostgreSQL Single Server'**.
+The notifications are sent 30, 14, and 7 days before the migration date, and again during migration stages: in progress, completed, and six days before the Single Server is decommissioned.

-Following described are the ways to check and configure automigration notifications:

-- Subscription owners for Single Servers scheduled for automigration receive an email notification.
-- Configure **service health alerts** to receive automigration schedule and progress notifications via email/SMS by following steps [here](../single-server/concepts-planned-maintenance-notification.md#to-receive-planned-maintenance-notification).
-- Check the automigration **notification on the Azure portal** by following steps [here](../single-server/concepts-planned-maintenance-notification.md#check-planned-maintenance-notification-from-azure-portal).

-Following described are the ways to review your migration schedule once you receive the automigration notification:

 > [!NOTE]
+> These notifications do not land in your inbox by default.
+To receive them via email or SMS, you need to set up Service Health Alerts by following the steps [here](../single-server/concepts-planned-maintenance-notification.md#to-receive-planned-maintenance-notification)

+- **Single Server Overview Page** - Navigate to your Single Server instance in the Azure portal and check the Overview page.
+If scheduled for automigration, you’ll find details here, including an option to defer the migration by one month at a time or reschedule within the current month.
+> [!NOTE]
 > The migration schedule will be locked 7 days prior to the scheduled migration window during which you'll be unable to reschedule.

-- The **Single Server overview page** for your instance displays a portal banner with information about your migration schedule.
-- For Single Servers scheduled for automigration, the **Overview** page is updated with the relevant information.
-You can review the migration schedule by navigating to the Overview page of your Single Server instance.
-- If you wish to defer the migration, you can defer by a month at a time on the Azure portal.
-You can reschedule the migration by selecting another migration window within a month.

-> [!NOTE]
-> Typically, candidate servers short-listed for automigration do not use cross region or Geo redundant backups.
-And these features can only be enabled during create time for a postgresql Flexible Server.
-In case you plan to use any of these features, it's recommended to opt out of the automigration schedule and migrate your server manually.
+- **Azure CXP email notifications** - Azure Customer Experience(CXP) also sends direct emails to classic roles and RBAC roles associated with the subscription containing the Single Server, providing information on upcoming automigrations.

 ## Prerequisite checks for automigration